Zudest/KingdomDuels/content/rules.md

 > **Main Card Types**

 Represents the four different groups of cards in this game.
-It is the first type listed on a card's type area, as every single card must have at least one of them:
+Every card must have at least one:
 - **Monster, Spell, Trap, Rule**.

 > **Advanced Card Types**

-They are used as a prefix to the Main types and fundamentally change the mechanics of how that card is played or interacts.
-They were detailed in different areas of this rulebook, and are:
+They are used as a prefix to the Main Card Types and fundamentally change the mechanics of how that card is played or interacts.
+They are detailed in different areas of this rulebook, and are:
 - **Fusion, Ritual, Alter, Integration, Equip, Continuous, Slow, Setup, Symbol, Divine**.

 > **Secondary Card Types**

-These types don't have gameplay changes or special rulings on their own, but are used for other cards and rules to achieve differente effects or results.
+These types don't have gameplay changes or special rulings on their own, but are used for other cards and rules to achieve different effects or results.
 They are listed here:

 - **(Primary Monster Types)**: Refer to what the monster actually is.
-    - **Angel**: (Equivalent to "Fairy") Sprites, angels, fairies, holy beings.
+    - **Angel**: (Equivalent to "Fairy") Angels, fairies, sprites, holy beings.
     - **Aquatic**: (Equivalent to "Fish", "Sea Serpent" and partially to "Aqua").
 All kinds of water monsters or creatures whose natural habitat is water, without being themselves some sort of embodiment of water itself.
     - **Avian**: (Equivalent to "Winged Beast").
-Related in some ways to birds either by being a type of them or having some bird-like feature, specially wings.
+Related in some ways to birds either by being a sub-type of birds or having some bird-like feature, specially wings.
     - **Beast**: Terrestrial beasts of all kinds.
-    - **Cosmic**: Related to space and the unknown, including alien-like entities, space machines or otherworldly creatures.
+    - **Cosmic**: Related to space and the unknown, including alien-like entities, machines designed for space or otherworldly creatures.
     - **Demon**: (Equivalent to "Fiend").
-All types of Demons and demon-like creatures.
+All types of demons and demon-like creatures.
     - **Dinosaur**: Big and smol dinos.
     - **Dragon**: (Equivalent to "Dragon" and "Wyrm") A mix of Eastern and Western conceptions of dragons.
     - **Elemental**: (Equivalent to "Rock", "Pyro", "Aqua", "Thunder").
 Elementals are concepts made into living forms, be it generic like water, lightning, fire or earth or more specific ones or abstract ones.
 They are usually referenced with the Attribute.
     - **Esper**: (Equivalent partially to "Psychic").
 Paranormal abilities for humanoid monsters sometimes mixed with electronics and some degree of technology, including cybernetic enhanced creatures.
     - **Frost**: Cold-based creatures of all types, related to ice and frost.
     - **Illusion**: Creatures related to mirages, dreams and apparitions.
     - **Insect**: Insects of all sizes.
-This categorization also includes arachnids, scorpions and other arthropods too.
+This categorization also includes arachnids, scorpions and other arthropods.
     - **Machine**: Broad type that refers to mechanical constructs, machines and technology in general.
     - **Plant**: Nature based plant-like creatures, be it small ones or overgrown ones.
-    - **Reptillian**: Reptiles in general or reptile-like creatures.
+    - **Reptillian**: Reptiles or reptile-like creatures.
     - **Spellcaster**: Individuals who naturally wield the power of magic, for example magicians, sorcerers and wizards.
-    - **Support**: Non-warrior-like and non-spellcaster-like humanoids.
-A more "mentally" type of humanoid monster or someone who assists allies in different ways.
+    - **Support**: Individuals that aren't tailored for direct combat but assist allies in different ways.
+Also living weapons, contraptions or objects like that.
     - **Undead**: (Equivalent to "Zombie").
-Group of beings that includes mummies, zombies, skeleton, ghosts, apparitions, etc. This also includes certain supernatural beings like Vampires.
+Group of beings that includes mummies, zombies, skeletons, ghosts, vampires, apparitions, etc.
     - **Warrior**: Super broad type that refers to humanoid fighters and combatants in general.

-- **(Secondary Monster Types)**: Refer to what the monster can do (thematic-wise) or is affected by.
+- **(Secondary Monster Types)**: Refer to what the monster can do (theme-wise) or is affected by.
     - **Absorption**: Is able to absorb into itself other creatures or souls.
     - **Blessed**: Is being favored by a god-like entity.
     - **Burrowing**: Is able to dig and go beneath the ground with ease.